Bre-Wonder/myFlix-client/README.md

   Next, import React into React files and build compenents to be added to Main View from there.

+  Next, build different components to be imported to necessary views for user to interact with.

 ## Dependancies
   - Tech Stack Used: MERN (MongoDB, Express, React, Node.js)